lilychuang78/minestone2/README.md

 w3schools.com<br />

 ## Future Development
-potentially the website can be linked with other relevant touristic websites
+potentially the website can be linked with other relevant tourist websites

 ## Testing
 The functionality and visiual display of the website were tested with Github locally and Google Chrome developer tools.<br />